 Step 1 - Identify Your Ascendant

-Your Ascendant (लग्न, Lagna) is the zodiac sign that was rising on the eastern horizon at the exact moment of your birth.
-It is the single most important point in the chart because every other house is counted from it, and because the Ascendant sets your physique, temperament, life approach, and the lens through which every planet in your chart operates.
+Your Ascendant (लग्न, Lagna) is the zodiac sign rising on the eastern horizon at birth.
+It is the chart's first breath, because every bhava is counted from this point.

 Where to Find Your Ascendant